 An Individual Development Account is a special savings account that helps families and individuals with limited financial resources save, build assets, and enter the financial mainstream.
 Mercy Corps Northwest provides a specific IDA for starting or growing a small business.

-Tax credits for improving energy efficiency, generating renewable energy, irrigation efficiency improvements, agriculture crop frost protection and more.
+Tax credits and grants for improving energy efficiency, generating renewable energy, irrigation efficiency improvements, agriculture crop frost protection and more.

 The Wildlife Habitat Conservation and Management Program (habitat program), administered by the Oregon Department of Fish and Wildlife (ODFW), is a cooperative effort involving state and local governments and other partners to help private landowners voluntarily conserve native wildlife habitat.
 Under the habitat program, land subject to an approved wildlife habitat conservation and management plan receives a wildlife habitat special assessment, where property taxes are assessed at the relatively low value that would apply if the land were being farmed or used for commercial forestry.